GAIA-X4PLC-AAD/ontology-management-base/artifacts/gx/README.md

 - **Commit c41d423**: Fix double hash fragments in IRIs (fixes enum IRI generation)

 The `+fix.1` suffix indicates this is a post-release patch on top of 25.11.
-When the upstream releases 25.12 or a later version that includes this fix, we will update to the official release tag.
+When the upstream releases a later version that includes this fix, we will update to the official release tag.

 ## IRI Notes (Enum Values)